ALAB-SEU/ALABSIM/README.md

 Some scenarios of the platform have been used for intelligent simulation tests at the Yangtze River Delta (Yancheng) Intelligent Networked Vehicle Proving Ground, and are being used for autonomous driving on-the-road technology services at Nvidia Nanjing Innovation Empowerment Center.
 ## speedspot2.0
 This python code is used for vehicle speed detection and display.
+## 3DUI页面
+This is the content package for UI project.
+## chevrole
+This is the content package for building a drivable car, including physical skeleton and animation.
+## 小地图+行人鬼探头
+Includes vehicle-road collaboration via Unreal Engine.